viljarh/smg-project/protocol.md

 ## Terminology

-* Sensor - a device which senses the environment and describes it with a value (an integer value in the context of this project).
+- Sensor - a device which senses the environment and describes it with a value (an integer value in the context of this project).
 Examples: temperature sensor, humidity sensor.
-* Actuator - a device which can influence the environment.
+- Actuator - a device which can influence the environment.
 Examples: a fan, a window opener/closer, door opener/closer, heater.
-* Sensor and actuator node - a computer which has direct access to a set of sensors, a set of actuators and is connected to the Internet.
+- Sensor and actuator node - a computer which has direct access to a set of sensors, a set of actuators and is connected to the Internet.
-* Control-panel node - a device connected to the Internet which visualizes status of sensor and actuator nodes and sends control commands to them.
+- Control-panel node - a device connected to the Internet which visualizes status of sensor and actuator nodes and sends control commands to them.
-* Graphical User Interface (GUI) - A graphical interface where users of the system can interact with it.
+- Graphical User Interface (GUI) - A graphical interface where users of the system can interact with it.

 ## The underlying transport protocol

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

+The transport-layer protocol we used in this project is TCP on port number "".
+We chose this transport-layer protocol because it was the one we thought was best suited for this project.

 ## The architecture

 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.

 ## The flow of information and events

 TODO - describe what each network node does and when.
 Some periodic events?
 Some reaction on incoming packets?
 Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

 ## Connection and state

 TODO - is your communication protocol connection-oriented or connection-less?
 Is it stateful or stateless?

 ## Types, constants

 TODO - Do you have some specific value types you use in several messages?
 They you can describe them here.

 ## Message format

 TODO - describe the general format of all messages.
 Then describe specific format for each message type in your protocol.

 ### Error messages